orgua/shepherd_v2_planning/13_concept_hw_casing.rst

     - USB-Stick (45 x 20 x 9 mm)
     - opening for one RJ-45-Socket
 - must be transparent to RF
+- input Marco:
-- input Marco: open and transparent is fine
+    - open and transparent is fine and wanted (!)
+    - boxy is ok
+    - preferable hard mounted to the wall with just one cable attached

 Layout
 ------